JosefEreq/ITSecGuide/README.md

 # 	Firefox & Tor Browser
 ### The configuration below applies to both the Firefox and Tor browser.
 See sections further below for configurations specific to each browser.
-##### Some security measures require you to install an extension while other require a setting in the Firefox and Tor Browser settings or config editor.
+##### Some security measures require you to install an extension while other require changes in the settings or config editor.
 The config editor can be accessed by entering <em>about:config</em> into the URL/search bar.

 | Level | Title | Description | Note |
 | :---        |  :----:   |    :----:   |         ---: |